JuanPabloDiaz/platzi/2022/introduccionReact.js/readme.md

 <div id="top"></div>

-# HTML and CSS Definitive Course
+# ECMAScript 6+ Course

-This repo is part of a Platzi course called: "[Curso Práctico de HTML y CSS](https://platzi.com/cursos/html-practico/)".
-Now that I completed the **HTML and CSS Definitive Course** and I refreshed my knowledge on HTML and CSS.
-I am ready for this practical course.
-Creating pages using what I had learned on the other class.
+This repo is part of a Platzi course called: "[Curso de ECMAScript 6+](https://platzi.com/cursos/ecmascript-6/)".

-I also reinforce concepts such as positioning, box model, Display types, selectors such as classes, IDS, Flexbox and Grid.
+JavaScript is the most used language for web application development, mainly in the frontend.
+Each year, ECMA International publishes a new edition of ECMAScript, the specification to which JavaScript conforms.
+I had the oportunity to learn about the new features that ECMAScript implements from version 6 to version 10.
 ## Challenge 🎲

-I developed some projects but the most challenging was to **clone the Google page**.
 <!-- BUILD WITH -->

 ### Built With 🔑